diegoandgonzalez/metronome-now/README.md

 - Set the metronome to stop after a determined amount of seconds
 - Set the metronome to stop after a determined amount of measures
 - Increase or decrease your BPM after a determined amount of measures
+- Play optional extra measure at the beggining (countdown)
 - Tap to get tempo
 - Pause metronome and timer at anytime
 - Save your current settings for the next time you open the site